 You’re not alone.

-The NY Times ran a story a few weeks back titled “Prozac nation is now the United States of Xanax.”
+The NY Times ran a story about a year ago titled “Prozac nation is now the United States of Xanax.”

 Why is everyone anxious?
 If you believe, as I do, that anxiety is a symptom, not an identity, there are lots of potential reasons, many of which are work stress related.
 Constantly checking email for news of a fire drill at work will put anyone in a state of anxiety.